 The five finalists are:

-● The Evowalk: Evolution Devices (United States) – a non-intrusive sleeve which goes around the user’s leg and has sensors that track the user’s walking motion and will stimulate the right muscles at the right time to improve mobility.
+● The Evowalk: Evolution Devices (United States) – a non-intrusive sleeve that goes around the user’s leg and has sensors that track the user’s walking motion and will stimulate the right muscles at the right time to improve mobility.

 THE EVOWALK: EVOLUTION DEVICES (UNITED STATES)

-The Evowalk is a non-intrusive sleeve which goes around the user’s leg and has sensors that track the user’s walking motion and will stimulate the right muscles at the right time to improve mobility.
+The Evowalk is a non-intrusive sleeve that goes around the user’s leg and has sensors that track the user’s walking motion and will stimulate the right muscles at the right time to improve mobility.
 This personalized, timed muscle stimulation that helps user’s muscles contract as they walk will not only help them day to day but will also rehabilitate the muscles over time.

 “It feels amazing to be selected.
 The Mobility Unlimited Challenge is a fantastic opportunity for people to build devices that are normally hard to fund but could make a huge difference.
 This support will help us finish our research and develop the device further, so we can get it to the people who really need it.
 People like my dad.

 My dad has multiple sclerosis and developed foot drop.
-He was recommended a device that was far too expensive, so myself and some friends built this prototype that helped.
+He was recommended a device that was far too expensive, so I and some friends built this prototype that helped.
 After that, we wanted to make something affordable for others.
 Our main goal has always been to help people regain the ability to walk freely again.”

 ~ Pierluigi Mantovani from Evolution Devices